nmcteam/3dash/README.md

 # NMC Static Site Generator

-This is a tiny static site generator.
+This is a tiny static site generator created as a weekend project.
+I wanted a simple PHP solution, similar to Metalsmith, to create a tiny personal blog.

 The concept is simple.
 There is a "payload" object; its keys are pathnames, and its values are `File` instances.
 The payload is passed through a sequence of plugins.
-The resultant payload's keys represent corresponding files in the output build directory, and the payload's `File` values represent the content of those files.
+The resultant payload's keys represent corresponding files in the output build directory, and the payload's `File` values determine the content of those files.

 ## Payload